 Architect Fabrice Knoll questions the “necessity of intensive use of technology” in our connected society, notably in the bathroom, in his opinion piece for this issue.
-While Knoll searched out smart products with a sense of simplicity at the Idéobain exhibition for ArchiExpo, we sat down with “sentimental” Italian designer Roberto Lazzeroni to discuss his Il Bagno bathroom series, released in 2014 for Italian brand Antonio Lupi.
+While Knoll searched for smart products with a sense of simplicity at the Idéobain exhibition for ArchiExpo e-Magazine, we sat down with “sentimental” Italian designer Roberto Lazzeroni to discuss his Il Bagno bathroom series, released in 2014 for Italian brand Antonio Lupi.

 Here’s what the designer had to say: